 Find_Love.com by Neeta Iyer – Book Review

 To me it felt, it could be a problem of the plenty.
 And the awareness of the fact that many more choices are available at any point in time.
-Eventually, in a fairy tale ending, she meets someone who is right next-door.
+Eventually, in a fairytale ending, she meets someone who is right next-door.
 Someone who had already been in love with her.
-And as they say, when things fall in place, everything just acts perfectly.
+And as they say, when things fall into place, everything just acts perfectly.
 And this boy also walks into her life in a perfect way and sweeps her off her feet.
 All is well that ends well, and this end was like Mills & Boon ending with a very practical twist.
-May be it is like Noida’s very own Bridget Jones’ story.
+Maybe it is like Noida’s very own Bridget Jones’ story.

 Minus a bit of exaggeration, this can be a story of any urban independent girl in India today.
 The relationship that a young independent woman has with her family, friends, profession and professional colleagues has been well depicted.
 Noida as a backdrop of a story could have been any other urban center, I would have liked to see a more nuanced depiction of the same, it is now a city and hence a culture in itself.
 But having said that it is not really the story of the city.
 The story just happens to be based in the city.
 Key instruments in the story are technology bits – the social media pages, the chat applications, SMSs and of course the matrimonial websites.